How well do face masks protect against COVID-19?

 To make medical masks more form-fitting, knot the ear loops where they attach to the mask.
 Then fold and tuck the unneeded material under the edges.

-An N95 mask is a type of respirator.
+An N95 mask is a type of respirator that meets U.S. quality standards.
+An N95 offers the highest level of protection.
 It offers more protection than a medical mask does because it filters out both large and small particles when the wearer inhales.
+Non-surgical N95s can be used by the general public.

-Because N95 masks have been in short supply, the CDC has said they should be reserved for health care providers.
-Health care providers must be trained and pass a fit test before using an N95 mask.
+The CDC has said surgical N95 masks should be reserved for health care providers.
+Health care providers must be trained and pass a fit test before using a surgical N95 mask.
 Like surgical masks, N95 masks are intended to be disposable.
 However, researchers are testing ways to disinfect and reuse them.

 Some N95 masks, and even some cloth masks, have valves that make them easier to breathe through.
 Unfortunately, these masks don't filter the air the wearer breathes out.
 For this reason, they've been banned in some places.